gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

-From Linux Desktop / Laptop, open "Command line Terminal" (also called console), using Ctrl+Atl+t (may vary depending on Linux Distribution and due to cutmomisation).
-Using GUI, you may also lauch it.
+From Linux Desktop / Laptop, open "Command line Terminal" (also called console), using Ctrl+Atl+t (may vary depending on Linux Distribution and due to customisation).
+Using GUI, you may also launch it.

 Further help may be taken from: [WikiHow](https://www.wikihow.com/Open-a-Terminal-Window-in-Ubuntu)